feathersui/feathersui-website/docs/haxe-openfl/router-navigator.md

 }
 ```

-`ViewA` displays a label with the text "B" and a button with the text "Go back to A".
+`ViewB` displays a label with the text "B" and a button with the text "Go back to A".
 When the button is triggered, `ViewB` dispatches `Event.COMPLETE`.
-The pathname of `ViewA` is `/b`.
+The pathname of `ViewB` is `/b`.

 In the next example, the two views are added to the navigator using their pathnames.